brunorijsman/rift-python/doc/disaggregation-feature-guide.md

    instead of configured manually.

- * Negative disaggregation is used to deal with a very particular type of failure that only occurs only in very large data center, so-called multi-plane fat trees (we will explain what that is later).
+ * Negative disaggregation is used to deal with a very particular type of failure that only occurs only in very large data centers, so-called multi-plane fat trees (we will explain what that is later).
 It works by the broken path "repelling" traffic towards the repair path by advertising a so-called negative route.
 Negative disaggregation uses completely new mechanisms that (as far as we know) do not have any equivalent